- The Small County PILT Parity Act (S. 2108) was passed by the U.S. Senate Energy and Natural Resources committee in December 2019.

 PILT was initially adopted by Congress in 1976 to address concerns about the equity and predictability of compensation payments based on annual revenue-sharing arrangements, and due to concern about incentives associated with payments tied to the annual value of commercial activities on federal lands.

-The first PILT payment made in 1977 accounted for only 17 percent of the total compensation payments made to counties with Forest Service and Bureau of Land Management (BLM) O&C lands within their jurisdictions.
+The first PILT payment made in 1977 accounted for only 17 percent of the total compensation payments made to counties with Forest Service and Bureau of Land Management Oregon and California Railroad Revested Lands (BLM O&C Lands) within their jurisdictions.
 The balance of the compensation to local governments came from revenue-sharing payments, including the Forest Service 25% Fund and the BLM O&C 50% payments.
 Subsequent declines in the value of commercial receipts, primarily from lower timber harvest levels and commodity prices, and cuts to appropriated “transition” payments including the Secure Rural Schools and Community Self-Determination Act (SRS), have resulted in a situation where PILT is now the largest single payment program.
 In FY 2018, PILT accounted for more than 84 percent of total compensation to Forest Service and BLM O&C counties.

 One outcome of the shift in share of payments away from the Forest Service and BLM O&C programs to PILT is a change in the share of payments received by metropolitan vs. rural counties.
 The population limits in the PILT formula mean that metropolitan counties are more likely to receive higher PILT payments when prior-year payments from other programs decline.
 Rural counties are often limited by their population and do not receive larger PILT payments as prior-year payments decline.